valchkou/cassandra-driver-mapping/README.md

     mappingSession.delete(entity);

+Very simple, isn't it.
+Right, no mapping files, no scripts.
+You don't have to generate your scripts to create the Table and Indexes for the Entity.
-If tables and indexes do not yet exist they will be automatically created on the fist entity use.
+All is built-in and taken care.
+If tables and indexes do not yet exist they will be automatically created when you fist use entity.
+If you add or remove property on you entity it will be automatically synchronized with C*.

 Features
 --------